Pre-Sale Renovations

 Paint and trim

-Interior paint in a cohesive, neutral palette is one of the highest impact, lower disruption wins before photography.
+Interior paint in a cohesive, neutral palette can be a relatively low-disruption way to improve presentation before photography.
 Do not forget trim, doors, and ceilings where smoke, pets, or sun have dulled the finish.
 It is not glamorous.
 It is what makes a house feel maintained.

 Curb appeal